quire-io/guide/_docs/overview-03-members.md

 Organization members are Quire users who have been invited and have confirmed to join a particular organization.
 An organization member can access projects underneath the organization, and add, move, delete, edit tasks within those projects.

-Manage your [organization members](/guide/organization-members/) by going to the Members page of your organization: click on the arrow beside the project name.
+Manage your [organization members](/guide/organization-members/) by going to the Members page of your organization: click on the **dropdown menu** icon beside the project name.

 ![Quire organization members]({{ site.url }}{{ site.baseurl }}/assets/images/members/org_members.png)